juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 Dora lowered her head and twisted her feet in distress, "Umm..."

 "Leave it," Jean sighed, noticing the girl's discomfort.
 "Thank you for this, it's perfect.
 The Sleep Pollen of an Insect Queen contains a toxin that targets the nerves extending from the inhaler's spine.
-As long as we can control the dosage, it should offer the perfect sedative effect for out patient without adversely affecting the foetus, right Josie?"
+As long as we can control the dosage, it should offer the perfect sedative effect for our patient without adversely affecting the foetus, right Josie?"

-"That is corrent, Young miss," Josie affirm.
+"That is correct, Young miss," Josie affirmed.

-"Be that as it may, we will get back to this conversation afterward, Dora," Jean warned sternly.
+"Be that as it may, we will get back to this conversation afterwards, Dora," Jean warned sternly.

 "What's wrong?"
 Marie chimed in with a frown.

 "An Insect Queen in an extremely deadly beast.
 Although it isn't as physically monstrous as most other species, its strength is derived through its sentience and perceptivity that matches - if not exceeds - most adult humans.
-I won't exhaust you with the details, but a single Insect Queen, if allowed to grow and accumulate sufficient pollen, can eradicate an entire city without alerting a single soul," Jean explained.
+I won't exhaust you with the details, but a single Insect Queen, if allowed to grow and accumulate sufficient pollen, can eradicate an entire city without raising a single alert," Jean explained.
 "This pollen could put Dora into an endless sleep if she had ingested even a pinch."

 "Dora!"
 Marie screamed.